 Irritable Bowel Syndrome

 Do you have a very bloated painful stomach?
 Do you dread going to the bathroom because you have severe constipation and it hurts so much?
 Or do you have to run to the bathroom because you have diarrhea after eating?
 Do you get embarrassed because you have excessive gas or burp a lot?

 You have gone to your medical doctor, got a colonoscopy, and ruled out structural problems in the gut like ulcerative colitis, Crohn’s, or diverticulitis.
 As a diagnosis of exclusion you have been labelled as having irritable bowel syndrome (IBS).
-This is called a guess.
 Next you are prescribed a medication to get rid of your IBS symptoms.
 Maybe it’s a laxative for constipation, or a drug to help diarrhea, or even an anti-depressant.
 Maybe you have been told to increase your fibre intake in the from of breads and cereals and these could be the foods that are actually causing your IBS in the first place.